HolyCorn-Software/system/system-changes.md

 .

-Fixed minor bug with caching algorithm.
+Improved error handling with the event-channel module.